NaAdventurer/NaAdventurer/README.md

 - 👋 Hi, I’m @NaAdventurer
-- 👀 I’m interested in debating,volunteering, learning something new and reading books
+- 👀 I’m interested in debating,volunteering, learning something new and reading books.
+Now I am reading Fourth Wing
 - 🌱 I’m currently learning python and English
 - 📫 How to reach me meerimomurzakova.a@gmail.com